Colorado Animal Welfare Conference Session

 Duane Adams

+Duane Adams is the former president and CEO of the Humane Society of the Pikes Peak Region.
 Adams brings more than 40 years of animal welfare and operations experience to his role.
 Prior to joining HSPPR as the president and CEO, he was the vice president of operations for the Dumb Friends League where he oversaw animal cruelty investigations at the Dumb Friends League and the Colorado Humane Society & SPCA, equine operations at the Dumb Friends League Harmony Equine Center™, a rehabilitation and adoption facility for neglected and abused horses that have been removed from owners by law enforcement authorities, and the operations of the two companion shelters.

 Prior to joining the Dumb Friends League in 2010, Adams held positions as executive director of the Yavapai Humane Society in Prescott, Ariz., executive director of the Santa Fe Animal Shelter and Humane Society in Santa Fe, N.M., and vice president of operations and animal services at the Arizona Humane Society in Phoenix.